-Bulgaria: NPP Kozloduy’s Unit 6 completed maintenance28.
-October 2020. / SEE Energy News
+Bulgaria: NPP Kozloduy’s Unit 6 completed maintenance, SEE Energy News

 Following the completion of planned annual maintenance works on October 24., Bulgaria’s sole nuclear power plant Kozloduy has successfully reconnected its 1,000 MW Unit 6 to the electricity network, the company announced.